be-next/idle-ti.me/content/blog/zola-aws/index.md

 ## Last words

 I hope this article has helped you to deploy your Zola website using S3 Bucket and CloudFront.
-If you have any questions or suggestions, plaese feel free to leave a comment below.
+If you have any questions or suggestions, please feel free to leave a comment below.
 I will be happy to help you and improve this article.

 ---
 [^1]: [Why is CloudFront serving outdated content from Amazon S3?](https://repost.aws/knowledge-center/cloudfront-serving-outdated-content-s3)